awsdocs/amazon-eks-user-guide/doc_source/delete-cluster.md

    kubectl delete svc service-name
    ```

-1. Delete the cluster and its associated worker nodes with the following command, replacing *prod* with your cluster name\.
+1. Delete the cluster and its associated nodes with the following command, replacing *prod* with your cluster name\.

    ```
    eksctl delete cluster --name prod